yzhang318/koa-static-with-reverse-proxy/README.md

 [中文文档](./README-zh.md)

-This project provides a ready-to-go static server and reverse proxy server using Koa and TypeScript.
+This project provides a ready-to-go static server, reverse proxy server and SSL demo certificates using Koa and TypeScript.

+A small gadget to help speed up testing and infrastructuring during DevOps.

 ![Architecture](doc/architecture.png)